mcbookshelf/bookshelf/examples/lifestring.md

 ---

-## 🚀 Taking It Further
+## ✔️ Conclusion

-This system now makes linked players share the damage and healing they receive.
+The system is a great example of how Bookshelf simplifies tasks that might otherwise seem complex.
+It now makes linked players share the damage and healing they receive.
 But there are many ways you could make this system even better!
 Here are some ideas to think about:

 1. **Different Starting Health:** What if linked players have different amounts of health to begin with?
 Should they all end up with the same health percentage, or the same exact health points?
 2. **Maximum Health:** Should linked players add up their maximum health together?
 If one player's max health changes (for example, from an effect or item), how should that affect the others?
 3. **Player Login:** What happens when a linked player leaves the game and comes back?
 Should their health be saved and synced with the group?

 Try experimenting with these ideas to make the lifestring system work the way you want it to!

----

-## ✔️ Conclusion

-The lifestring system is a great example of how Bookshelf simplifies tasks that might otherwise seem complex.
-In Minecraft, updating player health while ensuring tick safety can be tricky.
-For instance, some systems void incoming damage if there is pending healing, but Bookshelf avoids this issue by handling both damage and healing effectively.
-Additionally, retrieving health NBT data doesn't always reflect the current health, which is why Bookshelf provides the `#bs.health:get_health` function that accurately considers ongoing healing, giving a more reliable reading of the player's actual health.